top of page

 Hand sanitizer passed around.

 Pastor: Friends in Christ, we gather at our many tables mindful of the presence of God’s Spirit that is here with us.
 We seek to honor the request of Jesus given in the scripture.
-Of all the teachings Jesus gave to our ancestors, this he asked them and us to do for him to remember him.
+Of all the teachings Jesus gave to our ancestors, this he asked them and us to do this to remember him.

 When Jesus and his friends sat together at a Passover meal, Jesus took bread; giving God thanks and praise, he broke the bread.
 He gave it to his friends saying, “Take this all of you and eat of it.
 This is my body that is broken for you.
 Do this in remembrance of me.”